-The results of subscale X Provide Incentive for Learning are presented in Table 4.15.
+The results of subscale X Provide Incentive for Learning are presented in Table 3.15.

-Table 4.15.
 Provide Incentive for Learning

-Items N Min Max Mean Recognize students who do superior work with formal rewards such as an honor roll or mention in the principal's newsletter 104 1 5 4.21 Use assemblies to honor students for academic accomplishments or for behavior or citizenship 104 2 5 4.23 Recognize superior student achievement or improvement by seeing in the office the students with their work 104 1 5 4.17

-Contact parents to communicate improved or exemplary student performance or contributions 104 2 5 4.16 Support teachers actively in their recognition and/or reward of student contributions to and accomplishments in class 104 1 5 4.11
+Items N Minimum Maximum Mean Recognize students who do superior work with formal rewards such as an honor roll or mention in the principal's newsletter 104 1 5 4.21 Use assemblies to honor students for academic accomplishments or for behavior or citizenship 104 2 5 4.23 Recognize superior student achievement or improvement by seeing in the office the students with their work 104 1 5 4.17 Contact parents to communicate improved or exemplary student performance or contributions 104 2 5 4.16 Support teachers actively in their recognition and/or reward of student contributions to and accomplishments in class 104 1 5 4.11

-Table 4.15 shows mean scores for teachers' responses to questions related to subscale X Provide Incentive for Learning.
+Table 3.15 shows mean scores for teachers' responses to questions related to subscale X Provide Incentive for Learning.
 Respectively, these questions asked the teachers if their principals, "recognize students who do superior work with formal rewards such as an honor roll or mention in the principal's newsletter," "use assemblies to honor students for academic accomplishments or for behavior or citizenship," "recognize superior student achievement or improvement by seeing in the office the students with their work," "contact parents to communicate improved or exemplary student performance or contributions," "support teachers actively in their recognition and/or reward of student contributions to and accomplishments in class."
 Interestingly, all the items in this subscale Provide Incentive for Learning were responded above 4.0 (frequently).
-All the items were responded just above 4.0.
 This is the best responded subscale out of ten subscales.
 However, based on the rating scale of the PIMRS the best rating is 5.0 (almost always).
 The responses to all the questions in this subscale were just slightly above 4.0 meaning that principals practice all the items "frequently."
 However, there is also room for improvement for this instructional leadership function to reach the highest level of instructional leadership practice.

-The result of all the ten subscales could be shown in Table 4.16.
+The result of all the ten subscales could be shown in Table 3.16.

-Table 4.16.
 Mean Scores for the Ten Subscales